 Do you struggle to take amazing iPhone photos of wide, sweeping landscapes?
 Do these vast scenes look flat and lifeless when you capture them in a picture?
 It doesn’t have to be this way!
-In this tutorial, you’ll discover 5 secrets for incredible wide landscape photography with your iPhone.
+In this tutorial, you’ll discover 5 tips for incredible wide landscape photography with your iPhone.

 1. Use Leading Lines To Draw The Viewer Into Your Landscape Picture